How to choose and configure Hugo’s AI Model

 Learn how to choose and configure Hugo’s AI model settings based on answer quality, cost, compliance, and reliability.

-Hugo can use different AI model families and processing options depending on your workspace needs.
-These settings help you balance answer quality, speed, credit usage, hosting region, fallback behavior, and media processing.
+Hugo supports several AI model families and processing options.
+These settings help you balance answer quality, speed, credit usage, hosting region, fallback behavior, and media processing for your customer support use case.

 In this guide, you will learn how to: